DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Unleash
 "Power without restraint."
 - Deal **3\*X** Lightning damage to one enemy.
-- If the enemy is on a Flooded tile, ignore Lightning Resistance.
+- If the enemy is on a Flooded tile, ignore Resistances.

 Cost:
 - 1 Generic Mana